MissingDeadlines/iolite/samples/README.md

 # Samples

-Place the files in this directory in the root directory of IOLITE and select one of the worlds prefixed with `sample_` in the editor.
+Simply place the files in this directory in the root directory of IOLITE and select one of the worlds (most of them are prefixed with `sample_`) in the editor.
 That's it!

 ## Physics (sample_physics)

 Example focusing on physics with simple FPS controls.
 Showcases the usage of joints to create more complex structures, ragdolls, support structures, etc.

+### Controls

+- Use `WASD` to move
+- Use the mouse to rotate the camera
+- Press `Space`
+- Press and hold `Right Mouse Button` to grab voxel shapes and move them around in the scene

 ![Physics Sample](../media/samples/sample_physics.png?raw=true)